http4k/http4k/README.md

 ## Getting started
 This simple example demonstates how to serve and consume HTTP services using http4k.

-To install: add these dependencies to your Gradle file:
+To install, add these dependencies to your Gradle file:
 ```groovy
 dependencies {
     compile group: "org.http4k", name: "http4k-core", version: "0.17.0"